JOB TITLE: Police Officer

 Facts and data about the university: http://www.uwstout.edu/about/facts.cfm.

-The normal work schedule for this position is 9p.m. to 7a.m., subject to change by annual shift picks.
+The normal work schedule for this position is day to day, 9p.m. to 7a.m., subject to change by annual shift picks.

 The minimum starting salary is $23.00 per hour.
 The hourly rate for this position is negotiable based on experience and available budget.
 A twelve-month probation is required.
-This position is also contingent on passing an essential job function test.
 The UW System provides an excellent benefits package including participation in the Wisconsin State Retirement Plan.
 Benefit details can be found at: https://www.wisconsin.edu/ohrwd/benefits/download/summaries/Univ-staff.pdf.

 As an equal employment opportunity and affirmative action employer, UW-Stout is committed to inclusive excellence and is actively seeking applications from individuals from diverse groups; veterans and individuals with disabilities.